Kandidatarbete-Chalmers-MCCX02-19-06/ResPiRadar/README.md

 #### Licence
 MIT License

-Copyright (c) 2019 Albin Warnicke och Erik Angert Svensson
+Copyright © 2019 Albin Warnicke och Erik Angert Svensson

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal